Signs of Roof Leaks Inside the House

 Use buckets, pans, or towels to collect dripping water and prevent damage to floors and furniture.
 If water is pooling on surfaces, remove items from the area to prevent staining or warping.

-If a ceiling bubble forms and appears ready to burst, some homeowners carefully puncture the lowest point to drain trapped water into a container.
-However, this should only be done with caution and protective equipment, as sudden release of water can create additional damage.
+If a ceiling bubble forms and appears ready to burst, keep people and valuables away from the area first.
+Some homeowners carefully puncture the lowest point to drain trapped water into a container, but this should only be done with caution, eye protection, gloves, and a stable position because wet drywall can release suddenly.

 Document the Damage